Natural Remedies For the Common Cold

 Since colds are caused by more than 100 different viruses, antibiotics are ineffective for treating the common cold though physicians sometimes prescribe them to treat secondary bacterial infections (bronchitis, pneumonia).

-Tips to Prevent the Cold?
+Tips to Prevent Catching a Cold?

 Though there’s no 100% reliable way of preventing colds, you can reduce your risk by washing your hands regularly, eating plenty of fruits and vegetables, getting regular exercise, sleep, and limiting your stress levels.
 In addition to these common measures, there’s also some herbs and vitamins that may also be effective natural cold remedies.